dapr/quickstarts/secretstore/README.md

 Once you have a cluster, follow the steps below to deploy Dapr to it.
 For more details, look [here](https://docs.dapr.io/getting-started/install-dapr/#install-dapr-on-a-kubernetes-cluster)

-> Note, that using the CLI does not support non-default namespaces.
+> Please note, the CLI will install to the dapr-system namespace by default.
+If this namespace does not exist, the CLI will create it.
-> If you need a non-default namespace, Helm has to be used (see below).
+> If you need to deploy to a different namespace, you can use ```-n mynamespace```.
+See [Deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) for more info.

 ```
 $ dapr init --kubernetes
-ℹ️  Note: this installation is recommended for testing purposes.
-For production environments, please use Helm

 ⌛  Making the jump to hyperspace...
+ℹ️  Note: To install Dapr using Helm, see here: https://docs.dapr.io/getting-started/install-dapr-kubernetes/#install-with-helm-advanced

-✅  Deploying the Dapr Operator to your cluster...
+✅  Deploying the Dapr control plane to your cluster...
 ✅  Success!
-Dapr has been installed.
-To verify, run 'kubectl get pods -w' in your terminal
+Dapr has been installed to namespace dapr-system.
+To verify, run `dapr status -k' in your terminal.
+To get started, go here: https://aka.ms/dapr-getting-started
 ```

 ### Step 2 - Configure a secret in the secret store